chakra-ui/chakra-ui/.changeset/ten-goats-eat.md

 "@chakra-ui/docs": minor
 ---

-Included the example in Tooltip for forwardref
+- Included the example in Tooltip for forwardref
+- Automate the changelog generation process